- The project involves a €70M investment and aims to be operational by the second half of 2026.

 The joint venture between bp and Iberdrola España has commenced construction on Spain's largest green hydrogen plant, located next to the bp refinery in Castellón.
 The project, with a 25 MW capacity, is expected to be operational by the second half of 2026 and involves an investment of over €70 million.

-Construction and Employment
+Construction and Equipment

 Future Applications and Funding